marcussacana/FastOgreFest/README.md

 ##Installing

-1 - Drop the FastOgreFest.exe and the "service.ini" (in the git) to Oficial OgreFest Launcher
+1 - Drop the FastOgreFest.exe and the "service.ini" (in the git) to Oficial OgreFest Launcher Directory

 2 - Open the FastOgreFest.exe with Admin Rights